hpi-swa-teaching/AnimationsEditor/README.md

 ![loading](https://i.vgy.me/0lvlyv.gif)

 #### The Timeline
 The timeline shows you your created keyframes of the properties of your selected object.
-Its bounds are the start- and endtime.
+Its bounds are the starttime and the last keyframe exisiting for all propertys.
 You will never lose sight of your created animations!
+By clicking on a certain keyframe you can edit it.

 ## Development
 ### CI Pipeline and coverage